Walter Mendenhall: Professional career

 After his collegiate career was over, Mendenhall was signed by four NFL teams in 2009 and 2010, but he did not appear in an NFL game.
 Mendenhall hoped to be selected in the late rounds of the 2009 NFL draft, and Sports Illustrated picked him as one of its 12 small school "draft sleepers."
 While Mendenhall was not drafted, he was signed by the Philadelphia Eagles in April 2009 as an undrafted free agent.
 He was waived on June 11, 2009.

 Mendenhall was signed by the Indianapolis Colts on August 13, 2009.
 He was waived on August 18, and re-signed on August 22.
 He appeared in three pre-season games for the Colts, but he was waived again during final roster cuts on September 5.

 Mendenhall was signed by the Buffalo Bills on April 7, 2010, but then waived on May 12, 2010.
 He was claimed off waivers by the Cincinnati Bengals on May 13, 2010, but waived again on June 18, 2010.

 Brother Rashard Mendenhall has played at the running back position for the Pittsburgh Steelers and Arizona Cardinals since 2008 and was a member of the Steelers' Super Bowl XLIII championship team.

-Later years
+Later life

 In the fall of 2010, after being released by the Bills, Mendenhall became an assistant football coach at Niles North High School in Skokie.
 He noted at the time that he was still training and hoped to have another shot at playing in the NFL.